clij/clij/ReadMe.md

 ```

 # Troubleshooting
+* Fiji crashes when calling the first ClearCLIJ filter: Check if the initialisation contains a proper name for a GPU.
 * "java.io.IOException: Cannot find source: [Object] <path/filename.cl>" exception: Navigate to the jars subdirectory of your Fiji installation and locate `clearcl.jar` files, e.g. by typing `dir clearcl*` or `ls clearcl*`.
 If there are several versions installed, remove the older one.
 In order to fix this exception, you need at least `clearcl-0.5.5-RH.jar`.
 * "clearcl.exceptions.ClearCLException: problem while setting argument 'parameter_of_type_float'": To hand over parameters of type float, you need to explicitly type it.
 Use `from java.lang import Float` and `Float(1.5)` to handover a value of 1.5 to an OpenCL parameter of type float.
 * After installation, Fiji doesn't start anymore: Navigate to your Fiji folder.
 Check if there is clij_0.4.0.jar located in _both_ folders `plugins` and `jars`.
 Delete both and run the installation instructions again.